-El Camino Real - Patria: If you are looking to rent among other like-minded souls, this may the place for you -- depending on the state of your mind.
-Not only are the majority of the residents renters, a large percentage of them walk or ride bicycles to work.
+El Camino Real - Patria: The majority of the residents renters, a large percentage of them walk or ride bicycles to work.
 This is especially interesting when you consider that everyone living here has about a 15 minute commute to work.
 Be warned: If you are looking for something larger than two bedrooms, it will be tough.
-Most of the rentals are two bedrooms or less here.$
+Most of the rentals are two bedrooms or less here.

 City Center: The city center has everything for everyone.
 Great rentals, plenty to see and do, and great places to eat.
 It's a little busy at times, which should appeal to those with a more urban vibe.
-Rental prices are on the lower end of the range here and the diversity level on the upper end.$
+Rental prices are on the lower end of the range here.

 Apartment List is your go-to rental site for your apartment search.
 Browse thousands of new listings every day to give you the largest selection of cheap 1 bedroom, 2 bedroom and 3 bedroom apartments for rent in Atascadero.
 Find studios, condos, townhomes, and homes in your favorite neighborhoods.
 You can search for all utilities paid apartments, and pet-friendly homes with the tap of a button.
 With more available listings than Craigslist, you're sure to find a house for rent on Apartment List.